MTD Is Live. Don't Fall Behind! Start Today for Free. Register Now

 Frequently Asked Questions

-Rental income counts before expenses.
-HMRC assesses the total rent and property receipts declared on your Self Assessment return.
-Costs such as mortgage interest, agent fees, repairs, and insurance reduce your taxable profit but do not reduce your qualifying income for MTD threshold purposes.
+Before expenses.
+HMRC assesses the total rent and property receipts on your Self Assessment return.
+Costs such as mortgage interest, agent fees, repairs, and insurance reduce your taxable profit but do not reduce your qualifying income for the threshold test.

 KM